vubiostat/accre_tutorial/README.md

 See [filename pattern](https://slurm.schedmd.com/sbatch.html) in slurm help files.
 Most the other possible information is great for tracking a running job, but not very helpful for reproducibilty of results.
-The array number allows to identify what succeed and what failed from our requested jobs.
+The array number allows to identify what succeeded and what failed from our requested jobs.

 ### File Descriptions